appleanil/Kubernetes/DAY01/k8s-intro.md

 ### 4. Horizontal Scaling and Load Balancing
 - Applications can be scaled up/down based on CPU usage or other metrics
 - Kubernetes load-balances traffic across containers using built-in services
+- Verictal scaling means increasing the memory and cpu for example first pod as 4gb, 2 cpu later we want scaling then inceasing 8gb memory and 4 cpu
+- 70 node machines and 55+ micro services asked in interview question

 ### 5. Service Discovery and Load Balancing
 - Assigns IP addresses and a DNS name for each set of containers